Non-existence of extremal Sasaki metrics via the Berglund-H\"ubsch transpose: Extremal Sasaki metrics and Berglund-Hübsch transpose

 Boyer and van Coevering applied these results to Brieskorn-Pham polynomials to exhibit the first examples of Sasaki manifolds with Sasaki-Reeb cones of dimension greater than one which do not admit extremal metrics.
 Our approach illustrates how one can get a lot more examples if one uses invertible polynomials together with the Berglund-H\"ubsch transpose rule.

-From this powerful criterion, we have the following observation with respect to Lemma 3.1.
+From this powerful criterion, we have the following observation with respect to Remark 3.1.

-\begin{lemma} Let us consider the orbifold $X_{f}\subset \mathbb P(w_0, w_1, w_2, w_3, w_4)$ with $w_0+w_3\geq 6w_2,$ cut out by the degree $d$ chain-chain type polynomial of the form Then the polynomial described in Lemma 3.1 is such that there are no extremal Sasaki metrics in the whole Sasaki-Reeb cone of dimension $2$ for $L_{g}$. \end{lemma} \begin{proof}
+\begin{lemma} Let us consider the orbifold $X_{f}\subset \mathbb P(w_0, w_1, w_2, w_3, w_4)$ with $w_0+w_3\geq 6w_2,$ cut out by the degree $d$ chain-chain type polynomial of the form Then the polynomial which is the perturbation of the Berglund-H\"ubsch dual $f^T$ described in Remark 3.1, is such that there are no extremal Sasaki metrics in the whole Sasaki-Reeb cone of dimension $2$ for the associated link $L_{g}$. \end{lemma} \begin{pf}